-The extent at which fuel efficiency improvements translate into direct reductions in fuel use depends primarily on two factors-the rate of fleet turnover (the net of sale of new vehicles and scrappage of old vehicles, which is limited to a fraction of the total fleet each year), and the willingness of manufacturers to produce-and consumers to invest-in more fuel efficient vehicles as fuel prices rise.
+The extent at which fuel efficiency improvements translate into direct reductions in fuel use depends primarily on two factors-the rate of fleet turnover (the net of sale of new vehicles and scrappage of old vehicles, which is limited to a fraction of the total fleet each year), and the willingness of manufacturers to produce - and consumers to invest - in more fuel efficient vehicles as fuel prices rise.
 A new structure of the passenger vehicle transport sector was introduced to simulate both of these constraints on raising the average efficiency of the vehicle fleet.
-Here I consider only incremental improvements to existing vehicles.
+Here we consider only incremental improvements to existing vehicles.
 Development 3 (Section 3.3) involves introducing alternatives to today's gasoline-powered ICE.

-3.2.1 Opportunities for Vehicle Efficiency Improvements: New Sector Structure
+3.2.1.
+Opportunities for vehicle efficiency improvements: New sector structure